exordis/helm-chart-cicd-subsystem-application/docs/Resources/service.md

 Service manifest is generated for each service.

+- [common annotations](../common metadata.md) are added to metadata

+!!!
+Note

     If `Values.workload` is `none` service will be generated with selector matching no pods

 ### Service Monitor

+- [common annotations](../common metadata.md) are added to metadata
-Service monitor is generated if service defines at least one port with `monitorEndpoint` (may be null)
+- Service monitor is generated if service defines at least one port with `monitorEndpoint` (may be null)

-Service monitor `id` is considered to be equal to service `id`
+- Service monitor `id` is considered to be equal to service `id`

-Service monitor is generated with [naming conventions](../naming conventions.md)
+- Service monitor is generated with [naming conventions](../naming conventions.md)